8 - The UNIX System Interface

 The standard library function

-int fseek(FILE *fp, long offset, int origin)
+int fseek(FILE *fp, long offset, int origin)is identical to

 My solution